RamiscalJorge/metacrafter-module/README_TEMPLATE.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the Ramiscal Jorge License - see the LICENSE.md file for details